bsquare-corp/terraform-provider-skopeo2/docs/resources/copy.md

 - `docker_digest` (String) digest string for the destination image.
 - `insecure` (Boolean) allow access to non-TLS insecure repositories.
 - `keep_image` (Boolean) keep image when Resource gets deleted.
 This currently needs to be set to `true` when working with GitHub Container registry.
-- `preserve_digests` (Boolean) fail if we cannot preserve the source digests in the destination image.
+- `preserve_digests` (Boolean) fail if we cannot preserve the source digests in the destination image and automatically detect when the source has a different digest to the destination
 - `retries` (Number) Retry the copy operation following transient failure.
 Retrying following access failure error is configured through login_retries.
 - `retry_delay` (Number) Delay between retry attempts, in seconds.